X1anWang/Parallel-join/README.md

     └── README.md

 ## Dependencies
-The code (especially its configuration) in this repository is originally tested on Microsoft [Standard_DC32s_v3](https://learn.microsoft.com/en-us/azure/virtual-machines/dv3-dsv3-series) machines.
+The code (especially its enclave configuration) in this repository is originally tested on Microsoft [Standard_DC32s_v3](https://learn.microsoft.com/en-us/azure/virtual-machines/dv3-dsv3-series) machines.
 This project need gcc-7 and g++-7.
 This project requires Ubuntu 20.04 LTS to run.
 The following libraries are required:

 - [Open Enclave](https://github.com/openenclave/openenclave)